 Besides, people also complain that they use too aggressive marketing.

-One can only imagine what is going on behind the curtains – This is how it probably looks like:
+One can only imagine what is going on behind the curtains – This is what it probably looks like:

-In my opinion, if you think in the long term, you are better off to invest in education and build something that is more sustainable than relying on uncertain stocks.
+In my opinion, if you think in the long term, you are better off investing in education and building something that is more sustainable than relying on uncertain stocks.